 This year, Hong Wei received two Golden Pin Design Award 2017 Design Marks, and is vying for the yearend Golden Pin Design Award 2017 Best Design prize.
-His two award-winning works, ‘Twittering Sung’ and ‘A series of posters about chairs’, are both deeply embedded with the spirit of huaren design.
+His two works, ‘Twittering Sung’ and ‘A series of posters about chairs’, are both deeply embedded with the spirit of huaren design.

 Not only is Hong Wei excellently talented in graphic design, but he injects his huaren design spirit into household furniture.
 Wei refers to “Oriental rhyme” when describing the spirit of huaren design in his work.
 However, he doubts whether the term “Oriental” has any active significance for design and society.